 Konrad Adenauer

 Adenauer belied his age by his intense work habits and his uncanny political instinct.
-As a strong anti-communist, Adenauer was deeply committed to an Atlanticist foreign policy and restoring the position of West Germany on the world stage.
-Adenauer was a driving force in re-establishing national military forces (the ) and intelligence services (the Bundesnachrichtendienst) in West Germany in 1955 and 1956.
-Adenauer refused the diplomatic recognition of the rival German Democratic Republic as East-German state and the Oder–Neisse line as post-war frontier to Poland.
-Under Adenauer, West Germany joined the NATO.
-As a proponent of European unity, he signed the Treaty of Rome in 1957.
-Adenauer is claimed as one of the "Founding fathers of the European Union".
+A strong anti-communist, he was deeply committed to an Atlanticist foreign policy and restoring the position of West Germany on the world stage.
+Adenauer was a driving force in reestablishing national military forces (the ) and intelligence services (the Bundesnachrichtendienst) in West Germany in 1955 and 1956.
+He refused the diplomatic recognition of the German Democratic Republic as an East-German state and the Oder–Neisse line as a postwar frontier to Poland.
+Under Adenauer, West Germany joined NATO.
+A proponent of European unity, he signed the Treaty of Rome in 1957.
+Adenauer is considered as one of the "Founding fathers of the European Union".
 Provided by Wikipedia

 1